 OMAHA, Neb.
-(AP) — A monthly economic index for nine Midwestern and Plains states has inched up again, suggesting more economic growth over the next three to six months, according to a report released Monday.
+(AP) — A monthly economic index for nine Midwestern and Plains states inched up in May, suggesting healthy economic growth is coming over the next three to six months, according to a report released Monday.

 Creighton University economic reports: http://business.creighton.edu/economicoutlook